denali-js/core/guides/data/models.md

 these common data types, and it may be more performant to go with an ORM-specific type in some cases.
 For example, ORMs for SQL based data stores should implement the `number` data type as a `float` or `double` rather than an `integer`, since JavaScript numbers are floating point.
+But if you know the field should only container integers, you should use `integer` (assuming your ORM adapter supports it).

 The value of the common base set of data types is that it allows addons that manage data attributes to safely assume a certain subset of data types.